Franchise Analysis · FDD Data · 2026

 The FDD numbers that business broker franchise websites don't put in one place: what you pay upfront, what you pay every year in royalties, and what that costs you over five years of active deal-making.
 This page compiles those figures from FDD disclosure sources and models the real net income comparison against the independent path — so you can make the decision with the actual numbers rather than the pitch materials.

-Disclosure: Den operates the UNGLIN M&A Advisory Accelerator — a direct competitor to business broker franchises.
+Disclosure: Den operates Become a Business Broker — a direct competitor to business broker franchises.
 Every cost figure cited on this page comes from FDD disclosure sources (Entrepreneur Magazine franchise data, SharpSheets FDD analysis, Franchise Direct).
 Verify them yourself before deciding.

 1. The Corporate Refugee Trap